-The "age to come," on the other hand, is an age of eternal life in Christ, the second Adam (Romans 5:12-19; 1 Corinthians 15:50 ff.), in which mere flesh and blood are transformed by resurrection life.
-The age to come is an age in which the eternal has swallowed up the temporal in the eschatological victory of Jesus Christ and the consummation of all things (1 Timothy 6:19; 2 Timothy 4:18).
-It is an age characterized by the wisdom of God, revealed in the person and work of his son.
+The "age to come," on the other hand, is an age of eternal life in Christ, the second Adam (Rom.
+5:12-19; 1 Cor.
+15:50 ff.), in which mere flesh and blood are transformed by resurrection life.
+The age to come is an age in which the eternal has swallowed up the temporal in the eschatological victory of Jesus Christ and the consummation of all things (1 Tim.
+6:19; 2 Tim.
+4:18).
+It is an age characterized by the wisdom of God, revealed in the person and work of his Son.

 Opposition to Paul's preaching arises, then, directly from the "wisdom" of the citizens of this age, and such opposition cannot rise any higher than the innate idolatry of the human heart.
-What men and women learn of God through general revelation can only condemn them, leaving all without excuse before God's righteous tribunal, since what they do know of God is sinfully suppressed in unrighteousness, having exchanged the truth of God for a lie (Romans 1:19-25).
-Apart from the revelation of God in Jesus Christ, the citizens of "this age," suffer from ignorance of God, the futility of being unable to think God's thoughts after him, a darkened understanding of revealed things, a profound hardness of heart, and are, therefore, according to Paul, "separated from God" (Ephesians 4:17-18).
-Paul would grant little quarter, I think, to those sentimental American Evangelicals who see the consequences of sin in purely moral categories.
-Sin not only makes us "bad," it renders us incapable of coming to faith apart from prior grace and spiritual illumination.
-Human sinfulness renders us unwilling to believe what we know to be true about God and to trust in the saving actions of his son as our only hope of heaven.
+What men and women learn of God through general revelation can only condemn them, leaving all without excuse before God's righteous tribunal, since what they do know of God is sinfully suppressed in unrighteousness, having exchanged the truth of God for a lie (Rom.
+1:19-25).
+Apart from the revelation of God in Jesus Christ, the citizens of "this age" suffer from ignorance of God, the futility of being unable to think God's thoughts after him, a darkened understanding of revealed things, a profound hardness of heart, and are, therefore, according to Paul, "separated from God" (Eph.
+4:17-18).
+Paul would grant little quarter, I think, to those sentimental American evangelicals who see the consequences of sin in purely moral categories.
+Sin not only makes us "bad," it renders us unwilling to believe what we know to be true about God and to trust in the saving actions of his Son as our only hope of heaven.
+And above all else, our sin places us under God's just condemnation.
+We are blind, because, fallen in Adam, we would rather gouge out our own spiritual eyes than bow our knees and confess, "Jesus Christ is Lord."
+For Paul, sin has grave intellectual ramifications, which are fundamentally and essentially related to our moral depravity.